-Andy Cohen Says ‘RHOP’ Star Michael Darby ‘Squeezed His Butt’ Amid Assault Controversy
+Andy Cohen Says ‘RHOP’ Star Michael Darby Squeezed His Butt Amid Assault Controversy

 “I’ve seen you grab someone’s behind, for myself.
 I saw you in a different situation,” Ray, 72, said.
 “I saw you grab Andy’s butt at the reunion… I saw that.
 You guys were kidding around.
 It’s not a big deal.”

-He went on to say that he didn’t think it was a bad thing and that Michael had said that grabbed each other was a playful form of interaction in Australia.
+He went on to say that he didn’t think it was a bad thing and that Michael had said that grabbing each other was a playful form of interaction in Australia, where Darby is originally from.

-Michael has repeatedly proclaimed his innocence and the formal charges against him were dropped for lack of evidence.
+Michael has repeatedly proclaimed his innocence, and the formal charges against him were dropped for lack of evidence.
 He told Andy that he didn’t remember grabbing Andy.

 “There’s another unfounded accusation from someone,” Michael said on the reunion.